yvelikova/axway-open-docs/content/en/docs/apim_policydev/apigw_polref/integrity_additional.md

 **Algorithm**: Select the algorithm used to sign.

+_Please note_, that the JWT Sign filter supports a fixed JWT-Header including the selected algorythm.
+If you would like to add additional header information, for instance a KID or anything else, please see this example [here](https://github.com/Axway-API-Management-Plus/scripting-examples/tree/master/sign-custom-jwt)-

 ## JWT Verify filter

 You can use the **JWT Verify** filter to verify a signed JSON Web Token (JWT) with the token payload.
 Upon successful verification, the **JWT Verify** filter removes the headers and signature of the incoming signed JWT and outputs the original JWT payload.
 For example, when you verify the following signed JWT payload input: